-Connect to a remote BIND server
+Connect to a BIND server

 BIND is an authoritative and recursive DNS server developed by the Internet Systems Consortium.